VyshnaviVunnamatla/Iris-Dataset/README.md

 The Iris dataset is one of the most well-known datasets in data science and is available in the sklearn library.
 It includes the following columns:

-Sepal Length (cm)
+-Sepal Length (cm)

-Sepal Width (cm)
+-Sepal Width (cm)

-Petal Length (cm)
+-Petal Length (cm)

-Petal Width (cm)
+-Petal Width (cm)

-Species (Iris-setosa, Iris-versicolor, Iris-virginica)
+-Species (Iris-setosa, Iris-versicolor, Iris-virginica)

 ## Repository Contents

 Iris_analysis.ipynb: The main Jupyter Notebook containing:

-Data loading and exploration
+-Data loading and exploration

-Data visualization
+-Data visualization

-Machine learning classification models
+-Machine learning classification models

-README.md: This file, providing an overview of the project.
+-README.md: This file, providing an overview of the project.

 ## Insights:

- Matplotlib:
+ #### Matplotlib:

  Matplotlib is a comprehensive library for creatinhg static,animated,and interactive visualizations in Python.It is widely used for plotting data and offers flexibility and control over the appearance